All About Rafting the Snake River

 As mentioned above, one of the most remote and impressive parts of the Snake River is Hells Canyon, a 10-mile wide river canyon that is the deepest river gorge in North America.
 The gorge runs for 125 miles.
 For 40 miles, the gorge sits at more than a mile deep!

 The gorge itself is located along the Idaho and Oregon border for most of its journey and sits along Idaho and Washington for the remainder.
-Most of the canyon is completely inaccessible with your vehicle, and can only be accessed through rafting, horseback riding, and backpacking.
+Most of this dramatic landscape is completely inaccessible by vehicle and can be accessed only through white water rafting in Hells Canyon, horseback riding, and backpacking.

-At Winding Waters Rivers Expeditions, this remote section is the part of the gorge we raft.
+At Winding Waters River Expeditions, we specialize in Snake River Expeditions through this remote section.
 Depending on your trip, your float will travel 79 miles through class III-IV rapids through the heart of the canyon.

 Throughout your trip, you’ll find: